neo4j-contrib/twitter-neo4j/docker/design/dmcheck-parallel/dmcheck_design.md

 * Only the client who got the user list should be able to update
 * Only registered client should be able to interact with system
 * Client can be able to specify its capability and system should be able to provide number of user lists accordingly
-* In case of any difficulyt(Crash for example), Client should be able to recollect its owned user list with the help of system
+* In case of any difficulty(Crash for example), Client should be able to recollect its owned user list with the help of system
 * User should be able to give list of users which needs high priority for processing OpenDM
 * User should be able to view list of users which are not yet marked for processing.
 * If user is deleted, then system should silently discard any update of OpenDM for this user